U-PROX CLC G80

 Device Purpose

-The U-PROX CLC G80 controller is designed for autonomous operation and to organize access control at entry points.
+The U-PROX CLC G80 control panel is designed for autonomous operation and to organize access control to one entry point.

 - Supply Voltage: +10.8 … +15 V